scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 allowed everywhere.

-The phase consistency principle can be motivated as follows: First, suppose the result of a program `P` is some quoted text `'{ ... x ... }` that refers to a free variable `x` in `P` This can be represented only by referring to original the variable `x`.
+The phase consistency principle can be motivated as follows: First, suppose the result of a program `P` is some quoted text `’{ ... x ... }` that refers to a free variable `x` in `P` This can be represented only by referring to original the variable `x`.
 Hence, the result of the program will need to persist the program state itself as one of its parts.
-We don't want to do this, hence this situation should be made illegal.
+We don’t want to do this, hence this situation should be made illegal.
 Dually, suppose a top-level part of a program is a spliced text `~{ ... x ... }` that refers to a free variable `x` in `P`.
 This would mean that we refer during _construction_ of `P` to